remybach/dev-log/README.md

 ## An API and a web server.

 It's built with Hapi and attempted to be done in a RESTful way.
-The same urls can be called with a `Accept: application/json` header for API functionality, and without for normal website functionality (no need for all that `/api/logs` or `/logs.json` business).
+The same urls can be called with an `Accept: application/json` header for API functionality, and without for normal website functionality (no need for all that `/api/logs` or `/logs.json` business).

 The following endpoints are currently available: